9.58 acres of land for sale in Gallatin County Montana!

 This piece of land for sale is truly a rare find.
 Measuring 9.58 acres, this raw land for sale is located near Bozeman, in Gallatin County, Montana.
-With electricity in the area and easy property access, this lot will not last long.
-Other than building the home of your dreams, what other things does this lot offer?
-Why not visit the Gallatin National Forest and Yellowstone National Park to see some of the natural beauty of the area.
-Also, this land for sale is not far from the major city of Bozeman, where you can enjoy the night life downtown, or experience the dining, shopping, museums, and events that make Bozeman so unique.
+With electricity in the area and easy property access, this lot is certain to be scooped up right away.
+Other than building the home of your dreams, and the exclusive view, what other activities can this area offer?
+Why not visit the Gallatin National Forest and Yellowstone National Park to see some of the natural beauty of Montana’s lush forests and valleys.
+This particular vantage point is not far from the major city of Bozeman, where you can enjoy the night life downtown, or experience the dining, shopping, museums, and events that make Bozeman so unique.
 There’s always something going on.
-You better buy this property while it’s hot!
+Buy this property while it’s still hot!

 CALL US AT: 866-786-6952